kubevirt/monitoring/docs/runbooks/CDINotReady.md

 ## Meaning

-The CDINotReady alert indicates that a containerized data importer (CDI) installation is in a degraded state:
+This alert fires when a containerized data importer (CDI) installation is in a degraded state:

 - Not progressing